UNIVERSE-DAO/UNIVERSE/5 #FEATURES/5.8 #SOUL-AGENT/SOUL-MAP.md

 _A living audit of the symbolic structure of UNIVERSE — tracking the state, phase, and alignment of each document._

-Every line reflects a vow to clarity.
-A ritual of maintenance.
-A pattern of philosophical responsibility.

 ---

 | Area                    | Status        | Alignment | Matrix Impact | Notes |